eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the WorkloadControlLoop executes a restart of a workload and the runtime connector fails to create the workload, the WorkloadControlLoop shall request a restart of the creation of the workload within a 1 sec time interval.

 Comment:
 The creation of a workload can fail temporarily, for example if a Runtime is still busy deleting and the workload is to be recreated.
-The WorkloadControlLoop uses the WorkloadCommandChannel to send the workload command restart.
+The WorkloadControlLoop uses the WorkloadCommandChannel to send the WorkloadCommand restart.

 Rationale:
 The restart behavior for unsuccessful creation of a workload makes the system more resilient against runtime specific failures.